ChilliCream/workshops/crypto/frontend/playground/README.md

 yarn goto playground/1-hello.1
 ```

-You can also create your own folders and use the same `goto` command to prepare the workspace:
+You can also create your own folders and use the same `goto` script to setup the sandbox:

 ```sh
 yarn goto playground/mysandbox